Subcutaneous Transmitter (A3013)

 Voltage

+We first began to pay attention to the voltage on the antenna output when we studied damaged transmitters.
 According to the MAX2624 data sheet, our RF output is coupled through a capacitor on the chip.
 But we find that we cannot connect a loop antenna directly to the RF output and ground the other end.
 The MAX2624 stops working when you make a DC connection between OUT and 0V.
-In our damaged transmitters, the damage had caused OUT to be connected to VBAT (see schematic).
+In our damaged transmitters, OUT is connected to VBAT (see schematic).
 Among transmitters that have been operating for several weeks, roughly a third have OUT connected to VBAT.
-But freshly-made transmitters never have OUT connected VBAT.
+Freshly-made transmitters never have OUT connected VBAT.

 We cannot make electrical contact with 0V when a transmitter is encapsulated, but we can get to VCOM (which is 1.80 V) at X−.
 We measured the voltage between OUT and VCOM in one of our encapsulated transmitters, and found it to be 0.95 V. This suggests OUT is connected to VBAT, and that VBAT is 2.65 V. When connect OUT and VCOM with 10 kΩ, the voltage between OUT and VCOM drops from 0.95 V to 0.2 V. We conclude that OUT is connected to VBAT with a DC resistance of order 40 kΩ.
 This connection was not present when we first turned the transmitter on.
 At some point, during weeks of operation, the MAX2624 suffered some kind of internal damage, and as a result, its OUT pin became connected to VBAT with a 40-kΩ reistance.